With reporting by Manon Verchot

-- More Work, Less EnergyFor many people, a computer is the central tool at work.
-Optimizing the energy settings for computers and other devices can be more than a modest energy saver.
-Set computers to energy-saving settings and make sure to shut them down when you leave for the day ("standby" settings will continue to draw power even when not in use).
-By plugging hardware into a power strip with an on/off switch (or a smart power strip), the whole desktop setup can be turned off at once (make sure to power down inkjet printers before killing the power--they need to seal their cartridges).
-Printers, scanners, and other peripherals that are only used occasionally can be unplugged until they're needed.
-And of course, turn off lights in spaces that are unoccupied.
+More Work, Less EnergyComputers eat up energy.
+So set your computers to energy-saving modes and make sure to shut them down when you leave for the day ("standby" settings will continue to draw power even when not in use).
+By plugging hardware into a power strip with an on/off switch (or a smart power strip), you can turn off a whole desktop setup at once.
+Just make sure to power down inkjet printers before pulling the plug — they need to seal their cartridges.
+Printers, scanners and other devices that you only use occasionally can be unplugged until they're needed.
+And of course, turn off lights when you're not using a room.

-- DigitizeIt does seem a bit strange that in the "digital age" we still consume enormous amounts of mashed up, bleached tree pulp, most of which gets used once or twice and then tossed or recycled ("downcycled," as McDonough and Braungart would call it).
-The greenest paper is no paper at all, so keep things digital and dematerialized whenever possible.
-The more you do online, the less you need paper.
-Keep files on computers instead of in file cabinets (this also makes it easier to make offsite backup copies or take them with you when you move to a new office).
+DigitizeEven in this "digital age" we still consume enormous quantities of mashed up tree pulp, most of which gets used once or twice and then tossed or recycled ("downcycled," as McDonough and Braungart would call it).
+The greenest paper is no paper at all, so keep things digital whenever possible.
+Keep files on computers instead of in file cabinets (this also makes it easier to make offsite backup copies or take files with you when you move to a new office).
 Review documents onscreen rather than printing them out.
 Send emails instead of paper letters.
-New software like Greenprint helps eliminate blank pages from documents before printing and can also convert to PDF for paperless document sharing.
+New software like Greenprint eliminates blank pages from documents before printing.

-- Greening the CommuteAmerican workers spend an average of 47 hours per year commuting through rush hour traffic.
-This adds up to 3.7 billion hours and 23 billion gallons of gas wasted in traffic each year.
-We can ease some of this strain by carpooling, taking public transit, biking, walking, or a creative combination thereof.
-If there's no good way to phase out your car, consider getting a hybrid, electric vehicle, motorcycle, scooter, or using a car sharing service like Flexcar or Zipcar.
-See How to Green Your Car for more depth on the subject.
-Some employers are even giving a bonus to bike and carpool commuters and special perks to hybrid drivers.
-For those who think bike riding is for kids and tattooed couriers, consider a high-tech folding bike or an electrically assisted one (see below for more).
+Greening the commuteAmerican workers spend an average of 47 hours per year commuting through rush hour traffic.
+This adds up to 3.7 billion hours and 23 billion gallons of gas wasted in traffic annually.
+You can ease some of this strain by carpooling, taking public transit, biking and walking.
+If there's no good way to phase out your car, consider getting a hybrid, electric vehicle, motorcycle or scooter, or using a car-sharing service like Flexcar or Zipcar.
+Some employers even give bonuses to bike and carpool commuters and special perks to hybrid drivers.
+For those who think biking is for kids and tattooed couriers, consider an electric or high-tech folding bike.

-- Green SleevesYou might be amazed how sharp work clothes from thrift stores can look.
+Green sleevesYou might be amazed at how sharp work clothes from thrift stores can look.
 If you buy new, get clothes made with organic or recycled fibers.
 Avoid clothes that need to be dry cleaned, and if they so demand it, seek out your local "green" dry cleaner.
-See How to Go Green: Wardrobe for more tactics on greening those work duds.
+(See How to Go Green: Wardrobe for more tactics on greening those work duds.)

-- Work From HomeInstant messaging, video conferencing, and other innovative workflow tools make effective telecommuting a reality.
-If you can telecommute, hold phone conferences, take online classes, or otherwise work from home, give it a try.
-It'll save you the time you would have spent on the trip as well as sparing the air.
+Work from homeInstant messaging, video conferencing and other innovative workflow tools make it easy to telecommute.
+So hold phone conferences, email documents and take online classes; you'll save time and spare the air.
 As a bonus, you get to work in your pajamas.
 Telecommuting works for 44 million Americans (not to mention the TreeHugger staff).
-Also, consider the possibility of working four ten-hour days instead of five eight-hour days (a consolidated workweek), cutting the energy and time spent on commuting by 20% and giving you some lovely three-day weekends.
+Also, consider working four ten-hour days instead of five eight-hour days (a consolidated workweek), cutting the energy and commute time by 20 percent and giving you lovely three-day weekends.

-- Use Green MaterialsSome paper use can't be avoided, so use recycled paper and envelopes that have been processed and colored using eco-friendly methods.
+Use green materialsIf you just have to use paper, opt for recycled paper and envelopes that have been processed and colored using eco-friendly methods.
 Pens and pencils can also be made of recycled materials, and refillable pens and markers are preferable to disposable ones.
 Use biodegradable soaps and recycled paper or cloth towels in the bathroom and kitchen, and provide biodegradable cleaners for the custodial staff.
-Buy in bulk so that shipping and packaging waste are reduced, and reuse the shipping boxes.
-Recycling printer cartridges is often free, and recycled replacements are cheaper than new ones.
+Buy in bulk to reduce shipping and packaging waste, and reuse the shipping boxes.
+It's often free to recycle printer cartridges, and recycled replacements are cheaper than new ones.

-- Lunch TimeBringing lunch to work in reusable containers is likely the greenest (and healthiest) way to eat at work.
+Lunch timeBringing lunch to work in reusable containers is likely the greenest (and healthiest) way to eat at work.
 Getting delivery and takeout almost inevitably ends with a miniature mountain of packaging waste.
-But if you do order delivery, join coworkers in placing a large order (more efficient than many separate ones).
-Also, bring in a reusable plate, utensils, and napkins.
-If you do go out for lunch, try biking or walking instead of driving.
+But if you do order delivery, place a large order with your coworkers.
+If you go out for lunch, try biking or walking instead of driving.

-- Get Others in on the ActShare these tips with your colleagues.
+Get others in on the actShare these tips with your colleagues.
 Ask your boss to purchase carbon offsets for corporate travel by car and plane.
 Arrange an office carpool or group bike commute.
 Trade shifts and job duties so that you can work four long days instead of five short ones.
-Ask the office manager to get fair trade coffee for the break room and make sure everyone has a small recycling bin so that recycling is just as easy as throwing paper away.
-Ask everyone to bring in a mug or glass from home and keep some handy for visitors so that you reduce or eliminate use of paper cups.
+Ask the office manager to get fair trade coffee for the break room, and make sure everyone has a small recycling bin so that recycling is just as easy as throwing paper away.
+Ask everyone to bring in a mug or glass from home, and keep some handy for visitors.

 Green Work: By the Numbers